google/exposure-notifications-server/docs/server_deployment_options.md

   <tr>
    <td><strong>Tracing key batches storage</strong>
    </td>
-   <td>Daily batches of database for client use.
+   <td>Storing batches of tracing keys that will be sent to devices.
    </td>
    <td><a href="https://cloud.google.com/storage/">Google Cloud Storage</a>
    </td>